Gang Confrontation: The case of Medellin (Colombia): Materials and Methods

 The CNMH-UdeA collaboration identified 671 gangs in the city across the six periods.
 During the observation periods, some gangs were annihilated and new gangs were created so that nodes may change from period to period.
 Of the total of gangs identified in the city, information was found only for 317 of them.
 The reasons for the lack of information, in particular, for the last two periods was the apprehensiveness of the demobilized people to contribute with information on illegal activities once they were officially reintegrated into the legal-civil society.
 Moreover, due to the intricate nature of the conflict, it was not always possible to infer the direction of the edges; in these cases, undirected links were utilized.
 The data was independently collected and processed by seven social scientists from ca. 70\% of the officially demobilized people that operated in Medellin and under the supervision of the lead team of CNMH and UdeA.
 The data was then shared and confronted by all the members of the collaboration to agree, e.g., on the number of confrontation codes needed to characterize each confrontation and to deliver a first unified version of the network.
 A comprehensive quantitative analysis of the networks and gangs information is in progress.

 \textbf{Data availability}: The information about the number of violence acts are taken from the \textit{Observatorio Nacional de Memoria y Conflicto} of CNMH and accounts for information on infringements of International Humanitarian Law, namely, war actions, selective assassination, terrorist attack, damage to civilian property, enforced disappearance, massacre, recruitment, kidnapping, sexual violence.
 The Gini coefficient, Unemployment and Homicide Rates were compiled by the authors from open data provided by the \textit{Departamento Administrativo Nacional de Estadistica of Colombia} (DANE).
-The datasets generated and/or analysed during the current study are attached as supporting information.
+The datasets generated and/or analysed during the current study are attached as supporting information (see, S1 Table, S2 Script and S3 Script).